What Are Dissolvable Stitches?

 Should you pull out dissolvable stitches?

 No, you should never remove them without consulting a doctor.
-Usually, there is no need to remove them as they disappear on their own after some time.
+Usually, there is no need to remove them as they completely disappear on their own after some time.

 Advertisement